knowledgepixels/nanopub-http/README.md

 # Nanopub HTTP

-Server with nanopub library features over HTTP.
+This is a container that provides features of the [nanopub library](https://github.com/Nanopublication/nanopub-java) over HTTP.